Frequently Asked Questions About Driving While Intoxicated (DWI) in New Jersey

 Fines, prison terms and license suspensions are doubled when offense are committed in a school zone or at a school crossing.

-Can I Refuse to Take the Breathalyzer Test?
+Can I Refuse to Take the Breathalyzer Test in New Jersey?

 If you are stopped on suspicion of DWI and refuse a breath test, you will be penalized.
 New Jersey’s implied consent laws require all drivers to submit to a Breathalyzer test upon arrest.
 For a first offense, the penalties are: